Council tax and rates

 The VOA considers a number of things when deciding whether or not part of your property should be liable to business rates.
 These include the extent and frequency of the business use of the room, or rooms, and any modifications made to the property to accommodate that use.

-Each case is considered on its own merits, and the VOA may visit your property to check the facts before an assessment is made for business rates.
+When using your home for minor business purposes, you will not normally be expected to pay business rates.
+However each case is considered on its own merits, and the VOA may visit your property to check the facts before an assessment is made for business rates.
 Factors they may take into account include:

 - extent of use of the relevant accommodation